 In a simpler time, kids played outdoors all the time.
-As Adair Lara says, they "were set out in the yard in the morning and brought in at night, like cats."
-To stave off boredom, they played every game they had ever heard of, and invented hundreds of variations.
-Today, children tend to get more screen time and less scream time.
-As a result, many children suffer from a nature deficit and from obesity.
-These classic kids outdoor games are just what the doctor ordered, and besides that,... they're a lot of fun. .
+Adair Lara, author of The Granny Diaries, says that kids "were set out in the yard in the morning and brought in at night, like cats."
+To stave off boredom, children played every game they had ever heard of and invented others.
+Today, children spend more time with their screens.
+As a result, many children are seldom outdoors and struggle with obesity.
+These classic kids outdoor games are just what the doctor ordered, and besides that,... they're a lot of fun.

 01 of 12